Save bandwidth and accelerate your site's performance with these powerful free tools - Mike Williams puts them through their paces.

 Exactly how much you can save is tricky to say for sure as it depends very much on your source graphics.
 Some JPGs may only drop by 50-100 bytes.
-It's not unusual for regular web graphics to be compressed by 10-40%, though, with no loss of image quality (and lossy compression techniques, perhaps reducing colours or reencoding JPEGs can cut file sizes even more).
+It's not unusual for regular web graphics to be compressed by 10-40 per cent, though, with no loss of image quality (and lossy compression techniques, perhaps reducing colours or reencoding JPEGs can cut file sizes even more).

 Which programs are the best, then?
 Good question.
 To help provide an answer we've pitched 18 of the top contenders against each other.